Palo (religion): Initiation and rites of passage

 The initiate will then be cut; instruments used have included a razor blade, rooster's spur, or yúa thorn.
 Cuttings may be made on the chest, shoulders, back, hands, legs, or tongue.
 Some of the cuts will be straight lines, others may be crosses or more elaborate designs, forming firmas.
 The cuts are believed to open the initiate up to the spirits of the dead, thus enabling possession.
 A common belief in Palo is that the dead may possess the initiate at the moment of cutting, and thus it is not thought uncommon if they faint during it.
 The blood produced is then collected and given to the nganga, something practitioners believe enhances the cauldron's power to either heal or harm the initiate.
 Strands of the initiate's hair may also be placed in the nganga.
-Parts of the contents of the nganga may be rubbed into the wounds, sometimes including bone dust scraped from the nfumbe.
-The initiate's wounds will be packed with candle wax, ntufa, and chamba; the latter is a mix of powdered human bone, rum, chili, and garlic.
+Parts of the contents of the nganga may be rubbed into the initiate's wounds, sometimes including bone dust scraped from the nfumbe.
+These wounds will then be packed with candle wax and chamba, the latter a mix of powdered human bone, rum, chili, and garlic.
 The cuts sometimes leave scars.

 Once the cutting has been done, the blindfold will be removed.
-The new initiate will then head outside to greet the moon and is subsequently expected to visit a nearby cemetery.
-The suffering endured during the initiation rite is regarded as a test to determine if the neophyte has the qualities that are required of a palero or palera.Ngueyos must then learn the correct manner in which to approach the nganga and how to perform a sacrifice to it.
-Students are instructed in Palo through stories, songs, and the recollections of elders; they will also watch their elders and seek to decipher the latter's riddles.
-A practitioner may later experience a second rayamiento ritual, enabling them to become a full-ranking initiate of the prayer house and thus create their own nganga.
+The new initiate will then head outside to greet the moon before visiting a nearby cemetery.
+The suffering endured during the initiation rite is regarded as a test to determine if the neophyte has the qualities required of a palero or palera.
+New initiates must then learn the correct manner in which to approach the nganga and how to perform a sacrifice to it.
+Students are instructed in Palo through stories, songs, and the recollections of elders; they will also watch their elders and seek to decipher their riddles.

-At the funeral of a practitioner, a rooster may be sacrificed and its blood poured onto the coffin containing the deceased, thus completing the identification of the dead practitioner with the spirits of the dead.
+A practitioner may later experience a second rayamiento, enabling them to become a full-ranking initiate of the praise house, a padre or madre, and thus create their own nganga.
+At an initiate's funeral, a rooster may be sacrificed and its blood poured onto the coffin containing the deceased, thus completing the identification of the dead practitioner with the spirits of the dead.
 As at the initiation, a firma will often be painted onto the body.